harismexis/credit-score-donut/README.md

 used for creating the required API.
 If the response is retrieved successfully, it will be converted to a CreditUiModel and assigned to the exposed LiveData, so the Activity will be notified and use the UiModel to update the donut view.

-### Unit Tests:
+### Tests:

-The project contains UnitTests for testing the business logic of the application.
+The project contains Unit Tests for testing the business logic of the application.
-Mockito has been used for mocking the dependencies of the classes under test and also some necessary utilities for setting up the tests with coroutines and live data.
+The tests use Mockito for mocking the dependencies of the classes under test and also some utilities for setting up the tests with coroutines and live data.
+Also some fake network responses from real JSON data have been used in the Tests.